caregiver-connect/caregiver-connect-website/README.md

 <h4 align ="center">Core Features</h4>
 <p> Our core features consist of user signup, user login, adding a provider, editing/deleting a provider, searching through the provider table, sending users verification emails, ability to reset password, and an admin page to view users and change user roles.</p>
 <h5 align ="center">User Signup</h5>
+<p>For user signup, the user clicks on the "signup" button in the top right of the home page.
+The user then inputs the required information.
+The user will then both be added to the user database and will recieve a verification email in the email they provided.</p>

 <h3>Modifying and Extending the Software</h3>
 <h4 align="center">Tech Stack</h4>